nicolas-van/bootstrap-4-github-pages/index.md

 * You can then open `http://localhost:4000` in your web browser to see your work-in-progress website.

 Please note that, to ensure maximum compatibility with Github Pages, the `Gemfile` of this project references the `github-pages` gem, not Jekyll directly.
 This implies some differences in behavior compared to the official documentation of Jekyll.

-## Known issues

-* Bootstrap 4 should normally be post-processed using [Autoprefixer](https://github.com/postcss/autoprefixer).
-Even if it is possible to use autoprefixer with Jekyll, it is not possible with a classic Github Pages installation without adding some kind of pre-processing before publication.
-Since this project mostly aims compatibility with Github Pages I prefer to keep it that way.
-The consequences of this choice is that some Bootstrap features could not work as expected on older browsers.

 ## How to contribute